wengyao04/CarND-Advanced-Lane-Lines/README.md

 <img src="./output_images/test_images_warp.jpg" width="850"/>

 ### Find the Lane Lines by Polynomial Fits
-After applying calibration, a combined threshold and a perspective transform on a road image, take a histogram along all the columns in the lower half of the image like this:
+After applying calibration, a combined threshold and a perspective transform on a road image, take a histogram along all the columns in the lower half of the image:
 ```
 import numpy as np
 histogram = np.sum(img[img.shape[0]//2:,:], axis=0)
 ```
+Two peaks in the histogram indicate the x-position of the base of the lane lines, which are used as start points for lines searching.
+From that point, I use a sliding window around the line centers and follow the lines up to the top of the frame.

 <img src="./output_images/test_images_fit.jpg" width="850"/>